promise-handler/coding-test-breaking-bad-api/README.md

 ## Hint

-Breaking Bad API is literally break.
-They provided information about the `characters` parameter in the `eposode` endpoint.
+Breaking Bad API is literally "break".
+They provided information about the `characters` parameter in the `episode` endpoint.
 Sadly, [it wasn't implemented](https://github.com/timbiles/Breaking-Bad--API/blob/master/server/Ctrl/episodeCtrl.js), so I search through the all episodes.

+## If I had continued to work on it

+I would add:
+1. Tests to form module
+2. Errors handling and more guards
+3. Styles to HTML page
+4. Build script to package.json